ARTICLE

 5 ways to measure MROC ROI.

-A successful online insight community delivers timely and relevant insights and recommendations with more actionable outcomes.
+A successful market research online insight community (MROC) delivers timely and relevant insights and recommendations with more actionable outcomes.
 But how do you measure impact and prove ROI?

 We spoke to over 250 insight practitioners from Walmart, McDonald’s, IKEA, Mondelez, John Deere, Jaguar LandRover, Pinterest, Nissan and more, to learn how they are measuring ROI for key stakeholders and the larger business.

-Use a combination of qualitative feedback and quantitative metrics after each project to measure impact on stakeholders.
+Use a combination of research techniques, including qualitative feedback and quantitative metrics, after each project to measure impact on stakeholders.
 Do you understand customers better than you did before this project?
 Did this project help you make a more informed business decision?
-Would you recommend the community to other business stakeholders with a similar insight need?
+Would you recommend the research community to other business stakeholders with a similar need for strategic insights?
 Did you feel you got value for money?
+Were there benefits to embedding an online community platform in your market research?
 These can be aggregated and tracked over time, allowing you to measure perceived value across audiences and projects.

 Estimate the extent to which the community has affected revenue-producing activities.
 This can be highly valuable in driving sales meetings or for product or service launch.
 Estimate revenue created by new products, etc., that the community has affected.
 Ask stakeholders to quantify significance of impact of community work on business initiative.
-Build use of insight into tracking systems, like Salesforce.
-This is not an exact science, as clearly other factors influence success or failure, but it is still a useful measure
+Build use of insights generated by communities into tracking systems, like Salesforce.
+This is not an exact science, as clearly other factors influence success or failure, but it is still a useful measure.

 Estimate the aggregated cost saving your community has made through efficiencies of scale over the year.
 Estimate saving vs. traditional methodologies.
 The speed that projects can be turned around in the community also represents a cost saving, as the business is able to make decisions/ act faster upon the insight.
 Some C Space clients have estimated annual research cost efficiencies of approximately 40% vs. traditional methods.